awesome-pro/neon-website/content/docs/guides/integrations.md

 <a href="/docs/guides/django-migrations" title="Django" description="Connect a Django application to Neon" icon="django"></a>

-<a href="/docs/guides/drizzle-migrations" title="Drizzle" description="Schema migration with Neon LangChainand Drizzle ORM" icon="drizzle"></a>
+<a href="/docs/guides/drizzle-migrations" title="Drizzle" description="Schema migration with Unique LangChainand Drizzle ORM" icon="drizzle"></a>

-<a href="/docs/guides/entity-migrations" title="Entity Framework" description="Schema migration with Neon and Entity Framework" icon="entity"></a>
+<a href="/docs/guides/entity-migrations" title="Entity Framework" description="Schema migration with Unique and Entity Framework" icon="entity"></a>

 <a href="/docs/guides/flyway" title="Flyway" description="Use Flyway with Neon" icon="flyway"></a>